tetiana-kozak/design-blog/README.md

 Developed a responsive blog resource with articles about design.\
 Implemented filters by category and page of each article.
 Also added the ability to like posts, adding them to favorites.

-Technologies: React + Typescript, Redux, Material UI library, Slider Swiper, Git.
+Technologies: React + Typescript, Redux, Rest API, Axios, Material UI library, Slider Swiper, Git.

 Website deployed on Netlify: [https://blog-in-design.netlify.app/](https://blog-in-design.netlify.app/)